 Next fall or a month or two before you want the amaryllis to rebloom, stop watering the plant and allow the leaves to die off naturally.
 This starts a resting period or dormant stage that the bulb needs in order to produce flowers again.
 When the leaves have withered and dried up completely, cut them back.

 When you are a couple of weeks away from being ready for the bulb to begin to grow, water it thoroughly, saturating the soil, and give it some more fertilizer.
 This will bring it back out of its dormant stage and the process starts all over again!
 Place it in a warm and sunny spot just as instructed above when you first planted the bulb.
 This will wake up the bulb and in a week or two, you should begin to see new growth!
 Care for your amaryllis using the same guide above, only watering sparingly, keeping it in a sunny spot, and fertilizing as you would any other houseplant!

 How to Plant and Grow Amaryllis

 Are you having trouble getting your amaryllis bulbs to rebloom?
 Sometimes they can be tricky, and making even the slightest change can make a big difference!
 So, if you have any questions or concerns, please let us know.
+You can also watch our amaryllis tutorial video below for more information.
 We are always happy to help and we would love for you to be able to enjoy big and beautiful blooms year after year!